 This actually happens to me pretty frequently.
 I’m not secret in my passion about supporting those who grew up in Unitarian Universalism and our young people.
-As someone who grew up in the faith, I know that Unitarian Universalist young folks carry and embody the heart and soul of our faith differently than those who come into Unitarian Universalism as an older adult.
-Those two groups tend to overlap, but more often than I care to admit I’m corrected by a friend.
-A few years ago, I started saying that I include those who found Unitarian Universalism before they were 25 as part of our raised/lifelong family because our brains don’t stop developing until we are 25.
-The typical response from folks who converted young was an eye-roll and a raised eyebrow.
+As someone who grew up in the faith, I know that Unitarian Universalist young folks carry and embody the heart and soul of our faith differently than those who come into Unitarian Universalism when they are older.
+Those two groups don't tend to overlap in the spaces I'm in, but more often than I care to admit I’m corrected by a friend who found Unitarian Universalism as a high schooler or young adult.
+A few years ago, I started saying that I include those who found Unitarian Universalism before they were 25 as part of our raised/lifelong family because our brains don’t stop developing until 25.
+The typical response from folks who converted young was an eye-roll and a raised eyebrow, both deserved.

 Well, I shared that opinion with my colleague and was quickly told they weren’t raised UU and they weren’t a lifelong UU.
 They were a convert and embraced that identity.
 At that point, I realized I needed a new term to talk about our young folks because there are so many similarities between Unitarian Universalists who grew up in the faith and those who found it in high school, college, or in their new community while they were still developing their sense of self, spirituality, and other identities.
 As my colleague and I continued discussing this topic, we stumbled on the term formative and tossed it around for a bit.